Airbus wins 980 gross orders, 705 net in Jan-July

 On top of orders announced at the air show, Airbus reported a sale of 45 A320-family aircraft to at least one undisclosed customer.

-The data also showed that Australia's Qantas (QAN.AX) had cancelled five A320 aircraft.
+The data also showed that Australia's Qantas had cancelled five A320 aircraft.

 Industry sources have said that approximately that number of aircraft, assigned to Qantas unit Jetstar, have been sitting in Toulouse for some time awaiting delivery as the airline struggles to get regulatory approval for a Hong Kong venture.